 To be considered part of the #RWRunStreak, all you need to do is run at least a mile per day.
 There’s no registration or tracking for the #RWRunStreak—just run one mile a day, and you’re streaking!

-A Part of Hearst Digital Media @runnersworldmag and use the Run Streak tracker to mark off each day of the streak!
+If you would like to share your progress on your socials, follow us on Instagram @runnersworldmag Can I keep going after the streak ends Run Streak tracker to mark off each day of the streak!
 Get creative.

 Isn’t running every single day bad for you?
 Shouldn’t you be promoting rest?

 Running hard and long every single day will certainly lead to burnout.
 However, you only need to run one mile every day to keep this streak alive, and that mile can be as slow and easy as you want it to be.
-Per tag us on: “So is a little running on a rest day okay for mere mortals?
+Per Shoes & Gear: “So is a little running on a rest day okay for mere mortals?
 It can be.
 As long as you keep the volume and intensity very light, you can still get the recovery benefits.”

 Can I walk/bike/ice-skate/etc. a mile and count that as part of the streak?

 While walking the streak is certainly welcomed, biking, ice-skating, and other forms of working out may be pushing it a bit.
 (But hey, all those things are good for you too!)
-Cross-training can be enjoyable and improves overall fitness, but, Runner’s World Run Streak, “If you’re serious about improving as a runner, run consistently—unless you’re injury-prone.”
-If you’re getting started with running, then using a run/walk method is a smart idea.
+Cross-training can be enjoyable and improves overall fitness, but, per this story, “If you’re serious about improving as a runner, run consistently—unless you’re injury-prone.”
+If you’re getting started with running, then using a run/walk method Start Your Winter #RWRunStreak on Thanksgiving Day.

 Should I do this if I’m injury-prone/injured?